beejjorgensen/bgc/src/bgc_part_0150_intro.md

 characters in the string will print out just like they are stored.
 But there are certain characters that you can't print on screen well that are embedded as two-character backslash codes.
-One of the most popular is `\n` (read "backslash-N") that corresponds to the _newline_ character.
+One of the most popular is `\n` (read "backslash-N" or simply "newline") that corresponds to the _newline_ character.
 This is the character that causes further printing to continue at the beginning of the next line instead of the current.
 It's like hitting return at the end of the line.[i[`\n` newline]>]

 So copy that code into a file called `hello.c` and build it.
 On a Unix-like platform (e.g. Linux, BSD, Mac, or WSL), from the command line